dhritidhoka/MDEF/docs/term3/03-Prototyping for Design.md

 ###Live Coding as Human Interface:

- This session was a very interactive hands-on session where we were introduced to Hydra and how to create illustrations using live coding:
+ This session was a very interactive hands-on session where we were introduced to Hydra and how to create illustrations using live coding by playing around with different parameters and obtaiong live illustrations.

  ![](../images/Term3/live%20coding%20pic.jpg)